James Gralton: Adult life

+Political activism in Leitrim

-Following the death of his brother Charles, Gralton returned home again to Leitrim to take over his farm and look after his parents.
+Following the death of his brother Charles, Gralton returned home again to County Leitrim to take over his farm and look after his parents.
 Gralton once again took up political activity.
-He ran the Revolutionary Workers' Group in Leitrim, a predecessor of the Communist Party of Ireland.
+He ran the county's branch of the Revolutionary Workers' Group, a predecessor of the Communist Party of Ireland.
 Gralton reopened his old hall in Effrinagh and once again started to organise free events and spread his political views.
 Around the same time he joined Fianna Fáil.
 However, he didn't last long in the party and was expelled for his radical views.
 In August 1932 he rejoined the IRA.

 As a "convinced communist and atheist", being expelled from Fianna Fáil and joining the IRA, Gralton was developing a reputation as an agitator in Leitrim.
 Local priests became to speak out against him and his hall, denouncing it as a "den of prostitution" and communism.
 This led to violent protests against these dances, which culminated in a shooting incident.
-In December of 1932, the hall was burnt down.
+In December 1932, the hall was burnt down.